jrmatchett/arcgis-lite/README.md

 # Lightweight Implementation of the ArcGIS REST API

-This package contains code for working with the [ArcGIS REST API](https://developers.arcgis.com/rest/).
+This package contains tools for working with the [ArcGIS REST API](https://developers.arcgis.com/rest/).
-No additional dependencies are required beyond the Python standard library.
+It is primarily focused on managing data in hosted feature layers and is designed to be minimal in size, require no external dependencies, and used in memory-limited computing environments.
+For a more extensive set of tools, please see Esri's [ArcGIS API for Python](https://developers.arcgis.com/python/).

 ## Installation